 Synchronicity is related to coincidence but with deeper feeling and meaning.
 Recognize it as the strong feeling of being in the right place at the right time.
 Some might equate it to a form of deja vu.
 It’s the sense that a certain something has been appearing to you frequently.
 For example, things happen to you in 5s or you notice feathers everywhere you go.
 Synchronicity is an especially strange coincidence like having an old song stuck in your head randomly, then you turn on the radio and it’s playing.
 You’re not really looking for it, but it shows up perfectly.

-Like I mentioned in Communication with Nonliving, you could argue that the subconscious is at work.
-Once, say feathers, are brought to your awareness, you are probably more likely to notice them even if you are unintentionally looking for them.
-You could rationalize that more feathers are around because you are in a setting where birds are commonly found.
-All those pennies you keep picking up happen to be waiting for you in parking areas outside of stores where people are scrambling to put away their receipts and change while juggling purchases and finding their keys.
+Like I mentioned in the post here about signs from deceased loved ones, you could argue that synchronicity is merely the subconscious is at work.
+Once, say feathers, are brought to your awareness, you are more likely to notice them even if you are unintentionally looking for them.
+You rationalize that more feathers are around because you are in a setting where birds are commonly found.
+All those pennies you keep picking up happen to be waiting for you in parking areas outside of stores where people are scrambling.
+They are putting away their receipts and change while juggling purchases and finding their keys.
+So pennies fall out and no one cares to keep them.
 Sure, that makes sense.

 Go see what the world has to say to you!
 If you like this page, please share it.